meta-x/meta-xample/README.md

 ### Status

 Functional, but frontend is not complete - does not have a perfect UI/UX (e.g. placeholder for error messages) and lacks styling.
-Some more features could be added. <!---TODO: Check the GitHub issues list if you wish to implement something.-->
+Some more features could be added. <!--- TODO: Check the GitHub issues list if you wish to implement something.-->